Appendix G. Registered Education Savings Plan provider user guide – Understanding repayments

 G.1.6.1.
 When should promoters reverse or cancel transactions

 There could be a situation when promoters submit transactions with inaccurate information and the CESP system processes these transactions successfully.
 When that occurs, the promoter must either reverse or cancel these transactions.
-Then, he must submit new transactions with accurate information as required.
+Then, they must submit new transactions with accurate information as required.

 Promoters should reverse or cancel transactions only to correct administrative errors.
 For example, the promoter could request incentives for the wrong beneficiary in a family RESP.
 In that case, they must reverse or cancel that request.
 Then, they must submit a new request to the CESP system for the correct beneficiary.